AI4VBH/T-FLIP/README.md

 ***ExecuteQuery***

-Common Business Operation that will be handle all the communication with the Postgres database.
+Common Business Operation that will be handle the communication with the Postgres database.

 ***HTTP_SendToFlip***